adiwg/mdEditor-doc/errors.md

 ### Advanced Error Checking Options:

 It is possible to check for errors or review records by using the mdTranslator function.

-Click “Translate” in the top main menu
+* Click “Translate” in the top main menu.

-Select HTML to check your mdEditor file.
-It is normal for the translation to take some time.
+* Select HTML to check your mdEditor file.
+* Click Translate \(It is normal for the translation to take some time\).
+* A box detailing potential errors will appear on the right-hand side of the screen.

 .